About Okta

 - Copy the JSON from the last step into the

-.
-If you are in the admin console, do not include the-admin
+https://mycompany.okta.com/, your instance ID would be mycompany.okta.com .
+If you are in the admin console, do not include the -admin in this (i.e. mycompany-admin.okta.com)

 - Enter scopes.
 The scopes you enter should be a comma separated list of what you granted the application previously in Okta.
-For example:
+See Default API Scopes for the recommended scopes to include.

 okta.apps.read, okta.apps.manage, okta.users.read, okta.users.manage, okta.groups.read, okta.groups.manage, okta.logs.read